XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Submit TicketCreate

-If you already have at least one Ticket available in the ledger, you can skip this step.
-Otherwise, you need to send a transaction to create some Tickets.
+(If you already have at least one Ticket available in the ledger, you can skip this step.)
+You need to send the transaction to create some Tickets.

 Submit the signed transaction blob that you created in the previous step.
 Take note of the latest validated ledger index at the time of submission, so you can set a lower bound on what ledger versions the transaction could be validated in.
 For example: